-Description of Governance Mechanisms: Assurances received Weaknesses identified: Areas for improvement Evidence and documents that demonstrate compliance/good practice Approved Risk Strategy Policy Scheme of delegation, standing orders and financial regulations Constitution is regularly reviewed Code of Corporate Governance Annual Governance Statement Decision making protocols / records of decisions and supporting materials Medium Term Financial strategy Statement of Accounts and Annual Report A Corporate Risk Register is maintained and review each quarter.
-This is regularly reported to the Management Committee.
-Risk training has been completed in the FY 2016/17 for all Leadership Team members.
-Established finance function maintains sound financial frameworks and supports delivery of MTFS.
-Management Committee maintain oversight of management and stewardship of ESPO and the minutes of these meetings are available.
-Constitution sets out "Responsibility for Functions" including scheme of delegation to the Director.
-Also includes financial regulations and contract procedure rules, which have been further updated to reflect current delegations and procedures at ESPO.
-Monitoring officer and CFO are responsible for ensuring an appropriate framework exists to ensure procedures are followed.
-Regular meetings take place with the Chairman, the Director and the Servicing Authority.
-Assessment of compliance with the statement on the role of the Head of Internal audit.
-The Code of Corporate Governance and Annual Governance statement is maintained and reviewed on a regular basis.
-External audit assurance.
-Terms of Reference for Committee and decision making protocols are detailed in the constitution - records of decisions, with supporting materials are available.
+- Approved Risk Strategy Policy

+- Scheme of delegation, standing orders and financial regulations

+- Constitution is regularly reviewed

+- Code of Corporate Governance

+- Annual Governance Statement

+- Decision making protocols / records of decisions and supporting materials

+- Medium Term Financial strategy

+- Statement of Accounts and Annual Report

+- A Corporate Risk Register is maintained and reviewed each quarter.
+This is regularly reported to the Management - Established finance function maintains sound financial frameworks and supports delivery of MTFS. - Management Committee maintain oversight of management and stewardship of ESPO and the minutes of these meetings are available. - Constitution sets out "Responsibility for Functions" including scheme of delegation to the Director.
+Also includes financial regulations and contract procedure rules, which have been further updated to reflect current delegations and procedures at ESPO. - Monitoring Officer and CFO are responsible for ensuring an appropriate framework exists to ensure procedures are followed - Regular meetings take place with the Chairman of the Management Committee, the Director and the Servicing Authority - Assessment of compliance with the CIPFA statement on the role of the Head of Internal Audit and the Public Sector Internal Audit Standards. - The Code of Corporate Governance and Annual Governance statement is maintained and reviewed on a regular basis. - External and internal audit assurance. - Terms of Reference for Committee and decision making protocols are detailed in the Constitution - records of decisions, with supporting materials are available. - ESPO, under Leicestershire County Council's guidelines has prepared for the new General Data Protection Regulations which came into force in May 2018.
+Awareness training has been provided by Leicestershire County Council to enable members of staff to prepare for this. - Appropriate IT policies and procedures are in place.